Voilett-Roze/asus/Using-ipset.md

 ## Ipset Version and Router Models

-Newer router has [ipset version 6](http://ipset.netfilter.org/ipset.man.html) while older routers has ipset version 4.
-Consult the chart below to see your ipset version.
+Newer router has [ipset version 6](http://ipset.netfilter.org/ipset.man.html) while older routers has ipset version 4 , ipset cant just be updated as a normal application it relies heavily on the kernel so please consult the chart below to see your ipset version.

 | `Routers`    |`Ipset 4`|`Ipset 6`|
 |--------------|:-------:|:-------:|